 - Connecting to a vast scholarly network.
 Partnerships with other top research libraries enable the MIT community to access materials from libraries worldwide and staff to tackle complex 21st-century information challenges.

-- Visual Resources Librarian for Islamic Architecture – Data and Specialized Services (pdf)
+- Program Head, Data Management Services – Data and Specialized Services (pdf)

-- Access Services Assistant and Delivery – Information Delivery and Library Access (pdf)
+- Administrative Assistant/Access Services Associate – Information Delivery and Library Access (pdf)

 The MIT Libraries maintain membership in the following organizations: